 Sadly, in researching this article, there are very few resources that explain parents’ rights when CPS is called to conduct an initial investigation.
-Believe me, we looked and looked, and had a difficult time finding cases across the country where Courts have specifically addressed a parent’s rights before CPS removes a child.
+Believe me, we looked and looked, and had a difficult time finding cases where Courts have specifically addressed a parent’s rights before CPS removes a child.

 In handling hundreds of CPS cases, our office regularly sees the following scenario: CPS receives a call that a child is being abused or neglected by a parent; CPS knocks on the parents’ door to discuss the situation; the parent answers and CPS tells the parent they must take a drug test; the parent wants to decline but is afraid that declining the test will result in the child being removed or the parent being presumed a drug addict.
 The parent agrees to take the test.

 What usually follows is that the parent’s test comes back positive for an illegal drug and the children are removed from the parent by CPS.
 The drug test may come back for a prescription drug like pain medication or a mood stabilizer and CPS removes the child and determines the parents are unfit.
 Unfortunately, once the parent submits to drug testing, if there is something, usually anything, in the drug test that is positive, CPS generally will find a way to determine that positive drug test makes the parent unfit.